mrocklin/mrocklin.github.io/minimal-bug-reports.md

 They sometimes come back with a better-but-not-yet-minimal example.
 This post clarifies a few common issues.

-As an running example I'm going to use Pandas dataframe problems.
+As a running example I'm going to use Pandas dataframe problems.

 Don't post data